 The Independence Day Civic Parade

 Another very common tradition on the Independence Day in Brazil is the Civic Parade.
-It takes place in various areas of the city, counting with the participation of students from all the schools in each region.
+It takes place in various areas of the city, counting with the participation of students from all the schools.

 In it, students should wear the uniform of their respective school and make artistic performances, with ribbons or juggling acts, to the sound of the music played by the school band.
 The Civic Parade is a competition between schools to see which one has a prettier presentation.
-The award is defined by the association of local residents, which can be new equipment for the winning school or sports investments.
+The association of local residents defines the award, which can entail new equipment for the winning school or investments in sports.
 This is a great opportunity to wish happy independence day in Brazil to your friend!

 Vocabulary for Brazil Independence Day